How to Hide Your Number When Calling — *67 Still Works (2026)

 | UK & Ireland | 141 | Dial before the number |

-| Europe (GSM) | #31# | Standard GSM code |
+| Europe (GSM) | #31# | Standard GSM code, works across Europe |

-| Australia | 1831 | All Australian networks |
+| Australia | 1831 | Works on all Australian networks |

 | India | #31# | GSM standard code |